UpperCaseWenYen/Data-Cleaning-EDA-Project-/Data Cleaning/dataCleaning.md

 FROM layoffs_staging2
 WHERE row_num > 1;
 ```
-this is to delete the duplicates

-## Standardizing Data
+## 2.Standardizing Data
+Standardizing data means finding issues in the data and fixing it.

+### a.
+Removing Unwanted Spacing
 There are some companies with a empty space in front of the data, this can be solved quickly by using the code below.
 ```sql
 UPDATE layoffs_staging2
 SET company = TRIM(company);
 ```
-### 2. Removing names of the same meaning
+### b.
+Removing Names of the Same Meaning
 while reviewing the table, such as performing these queries:
 ```sql
 SELECT DISTINCT industry